darold/pgtt-rsl/README.md

 execute a "DROP TABLE IF EXISTS pgtt_schema.pgtt_tbname CASCADE;".
 Using CASCADE will also drop the associated view.

-The exgtension also define four functions to manipulate the 'lsid' type:
+The extension also define four functions to manipulate the 'lsid' type:

 * get_session_id(): generate the local session id and returns an lsid.
 * generate_lsid(int, int): generate a local session id based on a backend